-The Get Technical series will cover antibody technologies and the biology behind immunoassays.
-Learn the basics of how monoclonal and polyclonal antibodies function, and the five properties that affect their performance, in the first episode hosted by Tony.
+The Get Technical series explains antibody technologies and the biology behind immunoassays.
+Learn how antibodies are made, how they work, and the pros and cons of various antibody types.
+Episode 1 compares monoclonal and polyclonal antibodies and introduces the 5 properties that affect their performance.

 Comprehensive tool for the study of protein post-translational modifications (PTMs).